Japanese submarine Ro-60

 Ro-60, originally named Submarine No. 59, was an Imperial Japanese Navy Type L submarine of the L4 subclass.
 She was in commission from 1923 to 1934 and from 1940 to 1941.
 Before World War II, she served in the waters of Japan.
-During World War II, she took part in the Battle of Wake Island before she was wrecked three weeks after the war broke out.
+During World War II, she took part in the Battle of Wake Island in December 1941, and was damaged by an F4F-3 Wildcat during that battle.
+The submarine wrecked three weeks later trying to make it back to base, running aground on a reef and was abandoned.
+All the crew were rescued by a Japanese vessel.
+Later in the war the vessel exploded after being strafed, scattering fragments of the vessel on that reef.

 Design and description

-The submarines of the Type L4 sub-class were copies of the Group 3 subclass of the British L-class submarine built under license in Japan.
+The submarines of the Type L4 subclass were copies of the Group 3 subclass of the British L-class submarine built under license in Japan.
 They were slightly larger and had two more torpedo tubes than the preceding submarines of the L3 subclass.
 They displaced 988 LT surfaced and 1,301 LT submerged.
 The submarines were 78.39 m long and had a beam of 7.41 m and a draft of 3.96 m.
 They had a diving depth of 60 m.

 For surface running, the submarines were powered by two 1,200 bhp Vickers diesel engines, each driving one propeller shaft.
 When submerged, each propeller was driven by an 800 shp electric motor.
 They could reach 15.7 kn on the surface and 8.6 kn underwater.
 On the surface, they had a range of 5,500 nmi at 10 kn; submerged, they had a range of 80 nmi at 4 kn.

 The submarines were armed with six internal 533 mm torpedo tubes, all in the bow, and carried a total of twelve 6th Year Type torpedoes.
 They were also armed with a single 76.2 mm deck gun and a 6.5 mm machine gun.